user experience monitoring system.

 2017 | Qualtrics

-- track customer experience across several dimensions,
+track customer experience

-- observe how customer experience changes over time and as a result of product enhancements
+observe how customer experience changes

-- prioritize research team around generative, foundational research, not usability testing & establish a team culture around data-driven decision making
+team goal: prioritize research team around generative, foundational research, not usability testing & establish a team culture around data-driven decision making

 I led a team of 4 researchers in the creation of the system.
 My specific contributions included proposing the overall approach (based on a single intercept survey a team member created), working with stakeholders, building the system dashboards, and building the system automations (automated messages, tickets, etc.)